By Pastor Ralph Graves | Cornerstone Community Church

 This day is Bittersweet for us because even as we read of the celebration we know that Friday is coming- The cross is coming.
 We know that many in this same crowd will within a few short days exchange words of praise to words of death.
 Shouting, “Hosanna, Hosanna!” and then later shouting, “Crucify Him, Crucify Him!”

 I want to focus our attention on two services both which focused upon Jesus, but with two different results.

 When you have time get in your bibles turn to two passages one from the Gospel of Matthew and the other from the gospel of Luke.
 Turn first to Matthew chapter 27 beginning in verse 15.

 The great evangelist, Billy Graham, has been quoted many times as saying that the greatest mission field in our country to today is in our local church — the people sitting already in our churches.
 Now I am not sure whether this statement is true or not, but one thing that I do know is that many people know what to say, How to say it, even how to act in it, but when the rubber truly meets that road, there is no personal relationship with Jesus Christ.
 No salvation — just empty words.

 We see a perfect example of this in theses two passages.
 On Sunday Jesus rode into the city with the people shouting praises and praising God for all the wonderful miracles they had seen.

-On Friday they are shouting give us Barabas, We want him, Crucify Jesus Crucify Him.
+On Friday they were shouting, “Give us Barabbas!
+We want him!
+Crucify Jesus!
+Crucify Him!”
 Why the change?